Sergie-AGA/web-dev-explorer-next/docs/application-overview.md

 - Reusable components (excluding Shadcn UI)
 - Core interactivity elements
 - Business logic

+Unit tests will be placed alongside the unit they are testing.
+General tests folder will be used for integration and E2E tests.

 Additional components might be covered for practice purposes.